 I have to chuckle, remembering, –but even now it bugs me, not being able to see him.
 I can tell by the sounds if he’s happy or upset, but it’s harder to tell when he’s quiet.
 Is he asleep?
 Counting his fingers?
 Flushed and nauseated?
 I can hear you laughing at me, you mothers of two or three kids, but I’m a newbie.
 I worry about this stuff!

 My sister-in-law suggested I try a back seat mirror.
 She uses one to keep an eye on the kids in the back seat.
 ‘Preventing all-out warfare’, she calls it.
-I didn’t see how it […]
+I didn’t see how it could help.
+I’ve got a rearview mirror already, and I can’t even see […]